Little Havana | Cuban Food | Party | Miami Restaurants | Miami Attractions | Recipes

 Glenn Lindgren: Like most Cuban food, Cuban tamales are highly spiced but NOT SPICY HOT.

-Jorge Castillo: A good Cuban tamal is made with freshly ground corn and the meat (pieces of ham or pork) is mixed into the dough.
+Jorge Castillo: A great Cuban tamal is made with freshly ground corn and the meat (pieces of ham or pork) is mixed into the dough.

 Glenn Lindgren: Tamales can be purchased very cheaply.
 Most families in Miami don't make their own because it's so much easier to buy them.